 Project Contributor: Alain Touwaide

 The “Medicinal Plants of Antiquity” program is recovering the ancient therapeutic practices of healers recorded by physicians of Classical Antiquity and the Middle Ages, such as Hippocrates, Galen, and Avicenna.
-This research, which is conducted at the National Library in Rome, Italy, is documenting and reviving part of the heritage of humankind: the knowledge of medicinal plants and particular adaptations that were used during past ages, in order to see how it may be used today.
+This research, which is conducted at the National Library of Rome, Italy, is documenting and reviving part of the heritage of humankind, the knowledge of medicinal plants and particular adaptations that were used during past ages, in order to see how it may be used today.
 Knowledge of this period is all too often forgotten and, in contemporary society, even the awareness of this knowledge is disappearing.
-A related project involves texts and plant representations from 15th and 16th century printed herbals that are collected at the National Library of Rome and further analyzed at the Smithsonian Institution in Washington, DC, USA, where they are added to a growing database.
-This program is part of a comprehensive study on the botany, ethnobotany, and ethnopharmacology of the ancient Mediterranean world.
-Medicinal plant knowledge that was used from antiquity to the Renaissance in the Mediterranean area is now all but forgotten and threatened with extinction, but may have a function today as a basis for understanding how adaptations of plant use in the past may be applicable in the present.
+A related project involves texts and plant representations from 15th- and 16th-century printed herbals that are collected at the National Library of Rome and further analyzed at the Smithsonian Institution in Washington, DC, USA, where they are added to a growing database.
+This program is part of a comprehensive study of the botany, ethnobotany, and ethnopharmacology of the ancient Mediterranean world.
+Medicinal plant knowledge that was used from antiquity to the Renaissance in the Mediterranean area is now all but forgotten and threatened with extinction but may have a function today as a basis for understanding how adaptations of plant use in the past may be applicable in the present.